Luz (2025 film): Critical reception

-Carlos Aguilar of Variety praised Luz for its "dazzling, otherworldly frames" of Chongqing's cityscape and its "mesmerizing" virtual reality realm, but noted that it lacks emotional depth and a compelling narrative beyond its "seductive stylization", ultimately failing to explore the questions of familial disconnection in a "meaningful" way.
-Drew Burnett Gregory of Autostraddle also found the film to be "formally enchanting", highlighting the clever overlapping of the real world and the video game, which creates a sense of "heightened rapture" that captures the characters' sadness and longing, even if the dialogue sometimes lacks the same finesse as the film's visual style.

-Anzhe Zhang of Slant Magazine, giving the film 2.5/4 stars, observed a "lack of emotional details in the film’s character arcs, which both end in understated and abrupt ways" but lauded the film's use of virtual reality as a means of establishing connection and raising questions about "modern intimacy and alienation."
-Elizabeth Weitzman of TheWrap wrote that Lau's script occasionally felt "black-and-white in its themes... we do notice when she laps into clichéd terrain"; however, the reviewer also lauded Lau's visuals and sense of mounting anticipation throughout the film.
+Carlos Aguilar of Variety praised Luz for its "dazzling, otherworldly frames" of Chongqing's cityscape and its "mesmerizing" virtual reality realm, but noted that it lacks a compelling narrative beyond its "seductive stylization", ultimately failing to examine familial disconnection in a "meaningful" way.
+Drew Burnett Gregory of Autostraddle also found the film to be "formally enchanting", particularly the clever overlapping of the real world and the video game, which creates a sense of "heightened rapture" that captures the characters' sadness and longing.
+Anzhe Zhang of Slant Magazine, giving the film 2.5/4 stars, observed a "lack of emotional details in the film's character arcs, which both end in understated and abrupt ways" but lauded the film's use of virtual reality as a means of establishing connection and raising questions about "modern intimacy and alienation".
+Elizabeth Weitzman of TheWrap wrote that Lau's script occasionally felt "black-and-white in its themes... we do notice when she laps into clichéd terrain".

-Beandera July of IndieWire gave the film a C+, describing it as an ambitious project that "raises more questions than it yet knows how to answer", and while it features "lush" visuals and a strong mise-en-scène, it ultimately feels "largely an intellectual exercise" that suffers from emotional distance and is "more like an underdeveloped proof of concept than a fully realized narrative".
-Jordan Mintzer of The Hollywood Reporter also found the film to be an "ambitious experiment" that "jumps between locations and protagonists without much warning," ultimately appreciating its "powerful imagery" and immersive experience, but notes that the real-life narrative is inconvincing, making the film feel more like a "visual piece than a full-fledged feature" that "often strains to create drama".
+Beandera July of IndieWire gave the film a C+, finding that it "raises more questions than it yet knows how to answer", and while it features "lush" visuals and a strong mise-en-scène, it ultimately feels "largely an intellectual exercise" that suffers from emotional distance and is "more like an underdeveloped proof of concept than a fully realized narrative".
+Jordan Mintzer of The Hollywood Reporter also found the film to be an "ambitious experiment" that "jumps between locations and protagonists without much warning," ultimately appreciating its "powerful imagery" and immersive experience, but notes that the real-life narrative is unconvincing, making the film feel more like a "visual piece than a full-fledged feature" that "often strains to create drama".
 Brian Tallerico of RogerEbert.com offered another negative review, calling the film "frustrating" and noting that it has "almost nothing to say", as it jumbles its themes and characters in a "desperate need of a focusing rewrite", ultimately making it feel as shallow as the virtual worlds it portrays.

 Brian Truitt of USA Today remarked that the film "does offer an immersive, neon-drenched digital world nicely fleshed out with relatable humanity."
 Gabe Miller of The Industry stated that "by the end of Luz we understand something profound: the best virtual reality is the one we create in real life.
 Finding our own private realms and overlaying our emotional shape and resonance to it.
 That's where true connection can be found."
 Kristy Puchko of Mashable described the film to be "pensive and poetic, this family drama is sure to find devotees enchanted by Lau's unique vision."